mustakshif/Asri/README.md

 ## Notes

 * Setting menu's dragable area cut to the top area of the left column.
 * The close button in the upper right corner of the dialog box is hidden.
-The dialog box can be closed by clicking outside the dialog box.
+To close the dialog box, click anywhere outside the dialog box.

 ## Project Dependencies
 * [GitHub - siyuan-note/siyuan: A privacy-first, self-hosted, fully open source personal knowledge management software, written in typescript and golang.](https://github.com/siyuan-note/siyuan)